Best Trailer Brake Controller for Towing (2026 Guide)

 Do I really need a trailer brake controller?

-If your trailer has electric or electric-over-hydraulic brakes, yes — the brakes will not work without one.
-Most states also legally require a controller once a trailer's loaded weight exceeds roughly 3,000 pounds.
-Even where it is not strictly required, a controller dramatically shortens stopping distance and protects your tow vehicle's brakes.
+If your trailer has electric or electric-over-hydraulic brakes, yes, because those brakes physically will not actuate without a controller sending them voltage.
+Beyond that, most states legally require one once a trailer's loaded weight passes roughly 3,000 pounds, though the exact figure varies by state.
+Even where it is not strictly required, a controller shortens your stopping distance, protects your tow vehicle's brakes on long descents, and keeps the trailer from shoving the hitch forward in a hard stop.

 What is the difference between proportional and time-delayed controllers?

-A proportional controller uses an internal accelerometer to apply trailer braking in proportion to how hard your tow vehicle is actually decelerating, producing smooth, matched stops.
-A time-delayed controller has no motion sensor and instead ramps up to a preset braking level on a fixed timer.
-Proportional feels smoother and is better for frequent or heavy towing; time-delayed is simpler and cheaper.
+A proportional controller uses an internal accelerometer to apply trailer braking in proportion to how hard your tow vehicle is actually decelerating, producing smooth, matched stops that ramp up instantly in an emergency.
+A time-delayed controller has no motion sensor; it ramps up to a preset braking level on a fixed timer instead.
+Proportional feels smoother and stops shorter, which makes it better for frequent, heavy, or hilly towing.
+Time-delayed is simpler and cheaper, and it works fine for light, occasional, flat-ground trailers once you set it.

 How many axles can these controllers handle?

 Each electric brake draws about 3 amps, so the axle rating tells you how many brakes a unit can drive.
-The Tekonsha Prodigy P3, Reese Brakeman IV, and Draw-Tite Activator IV are rated for 1 to 4 axles (up to 8 brakes).
+The Tekonsha Prodigy P3 and Reese Towpower Brakeman IV are both rated for 1 to 4 axles, up to 8 brakes, with the P3 pushing up to 30 amps.
 The REDARC Tow-Pro Elite V3 handles up to 3 axles.
-The CURT Echo Mobile and Hopkins InSIGHT cover 1 to 2 axles (up to 4 brakes).
-Match the rating to your heaviest trailer.
+The CURT Echo Mobile and Hopkins InSIGHT cover 1 to 2 axles, up to 4 brakes.
+Always match the rating to your heaviest trailer.

 Is a wireless Bluetooth brake controller as safe as a hardwired one?

-A unit like the CURT Echo Mobile keeps its braking accelerometer inside the plugged-in module, so braking does not depend on a live Bluetooth signal and the unit keeps its last settings if the phone connection drops.
-It is genuinely convenient and portable.
-The trade-offs are that you adjust settings through a phone app, and a connector-mounted box is more exposed to weather and impact than a dash unit.
+A unit like the CURT Echo Mobile keeps its braking accelerometer inside the plugged-in 7-pin module, so the actual braking does not depend on a live Bluetooth signal, and the controller keeps its last settings if the phone connection drops.
+That makes it genuinely convenient and fully portable between vehicles.
+The honest trade-offs are that you adjust settings through a phone app rather than a dash dial, and a connector-mounted box is more exposed to weather, road grime, and impact than a unit tucked under the dash.

 How do I set the gain on a brake controller?

-Load the trailer the way you normally tow, find an empty lot or quiet road, and drive about 25 mph.
-Adjust the gain so a moderate brake application is firm and the trailer slows confidently, but back it off if the trailer brakes lock up or skid.
-Re-check the setting whenever the trailer's load changes significantly.
+Load the trailer the way you normally tow, because a gain set with an empty trailer will under-brake a loaded one.
+Find an empty lot or quiet road and drive about 25 mph, then apply the brakes and adjust the gain so a moderate stop is firm and the trailer slows confidently.
+Back it off if the trailer brakes lock up or skid.
+Re-check the setting whenever the trailer's load changes significantly, since the right number moves with the weight you are pulling.

 Sources